CraightonH/school-blog/index.md

 if __name__ == "__main__":
   app.run(host="0.0.0.0", port=80, debug=True)
 ```
-This requires that the server be run as sudo:
+This requires that the server be run as root:
 ```
 sudo python3 server.py
 ```